 If you are considering replacing general lighting (i.e not spotlights) with LED substitutes, then this is a personal review of some of the many LED spot lights that I have tested (and in most cases still quite happily use) for the following types of lighting application:

-To buy any of the products featured here, or if you’re simply interested in further unbiased, genuine customer reviews and all the latest prices then just click on the photographs or product names.
+To actually buy any of the featured products, or if you’re simply interested in further unbiased, genuine customer reviews and all the latest prices then just click on the photographs or product names.

 Click here if instead you’re interested in good quality LED spotlights